Family & Consumer Science Course Descriptions

 AC08101 AC Early Childhood Teaching Articulated Credit (RVC) Weighted Grading

-Description: Coursework includes opportunity for students to create and develop teaching objectives, design lesson plans, and experience teaching in a preschool lab.
+Description: Coursework includes opportunities for students to create and develop teaching objectives, design lesson plans, and experience teaching in a preschool lab.
 Students examine and practice teaching strategies, learning styles, time management and planning strategies, presentation and questioning skills, classroom management, and evaluation techniques.
-Students will also study the physical, intellectual, social and emotional development of children ages 3-5 as they partake in a hands-on preschool lab.
+Students will also study the physical, intellectual, social, and emotional development of children ages 3-5 as they partake in a hands-on preschool lab.

 Major Topics or Themes: (additional topics may be covered)